-When I'm not writing, I love to dig in my garden in central Pennsylvania, cook good food, drink coffee (mostly decaf, so I can sleep), and explore the woods near my home in State College, Pennsylvania.
+When I'm not writing, I love to plant gardens, cook good food, drink coffee, and explore the woods near my home in State College, Pennsylvania.
 I have a dog named Sadie, a cat named Cleo, and a small flock of backyard chickens.
-My favorite people in the world to spend time with are my husband, Rick Hirsch, and our three children, Anna, Eva, and Ellie.
+My favorite people to spend time with are my husband, Rick Hirsch, and our three children, Anna, Eva, and Ellie.

 Interviews, blog posts, and more